waterloo-rocketry/minerva-old/README.md

 ### Notify

-This is the Slack command `/notify <link-to-message> [alert/alert-single-channel] [#channel1, #channel2, ...]`.
+This is the Slack command `/notify <link-to-message> <copy/alert/alert-single-channel> [#channel1, #channel2, ...]`.
 Using this command allows you to copy a message from one channel to others with a variety of parameters. **This is restricted to admins only**.

 #### Required parameters

 - `<link-to-message>`.
 The link to the message you want to copy. (hover on the message -> hit the dots -> copy link)
+- `<copy/alert/alert-single-channel>`.
+One of these three parameters must be selected.
+    - `copy` Simply copies the link to each desired channel.
+    - `alert` Append an `@channel` infront of the linked message, then sends this updated message to each channel. **Note**: A 5-channel limit is imposed on this function to restrict channel-bombs.
+    - `alert-single-channel` This parameter will cause the bot to search the selected channels for any single channel guests and direct message them the linked message.

 #### Optional parameters
 - `[#channel1, #channel2, ...]`.
 By specifying channels in a comma separated list you can choose to notify only the selected channels.
 To select all default channels, do not specify any.
-- `[alert-single-channel]`.
-This parameter will cause the bot to search the selected channels for any single channel guests and direct message them the linked message.
-- `[alert]`.
-This parameter will cause the bot to alert (@channel) each listed channel

 #### Examples: